Skip to content

 Method Description

-start_write_session() Create a session for reading and writing.
+start_write_session() Create a long-lived per-thread allocator context with a 32 MB write buffer.
 Thread-affine: call from the thread that will use it

 start_read_session() Create a lightweight read-only session.
 Thread-affine: call from the thread that will use it